solidad1234/Tims-Incotex/README.md

 > ⚠️ If you're creating a **standalone credit note**, **manually enter** the `CU Invoice Number` from the original Sales Invoice to ensure successful submission.
-NOTE:
+> ⚠️
-Remember, while creating invoice id, it must not have any special characters, so you will have to define a new naming.
-If not, then you will create a new field, which will have a new sequence that can be used as invoice number on the Incortex while maintaining customer's normal numbering.(Yet to be done).
+Remember, when creating an invoice ID, it must not have any special characters, so you will have to define a new name.
+If not, you will create a new field, which will have a new sequence that can be used as an invoice number on the Incortex while maintaining the customer's normal numbering.(This has yet to be done.)

+Feel free to contribute.